NorgeStart logoNorgeStart

 EU/EEA citizens

-• No residence permit needed — you may live and work freely.
+• If you are an EU/EEA or Swiss citizen, no residence permit is needed — you may live and work freely.
+Everyone else normally needs a permit approved before travelling; see the next section.
 Staying over 3 months → register with the police (registreringsordningen) once, free, online form + one appointment.

 • Bring: passport/ID, work contract or proof of funds/study.